(Published in the

 Not to see the sun

-Nothing left to
+Nothing left to do, but

 Run, run, run